Bloch oscillations of helicoidal spin-orbit coupled Bose-Einstein condensates in deep optical lattices: Analysis of plane-wave and zero-momentum phases

 \section{Analysis of plane-wave and zero-momentum phases}

-Generally, the energy functional of a spin-orbit coupled BEC contains two degenerate minima for non-zero value of two quasi-momentum and condensate wave function is a superposition of the two momentum components.
+Generally, the energy functional of a spin-orbit coupled BEC contains two degenerate minima for non-zero values of quasi-momenta and, the condensate wave function is a superposition of the states corresponding to these momentum components.
 For proper choices of Raman coupling parameter, the condensate wave function can be reduced to single quasi-momentum component with either zero or non-zero quasi-momentum.
 The phase of a SOC-BEC with zero single quasi-momentum component is called zero-momentum phase while the phase of a SOC-BEC with single but non-zero quasi-momentum component is termed plane-wave phase\cite{r29}.

 In order of this, we consider that there is no external force $F=0$ and obtain the ground state solution through the so-called fixed point analysis of the Eqs.(\ref{eq15}) - (\ref{eq20}).
 Let $\xi_0$, $p_0$, $R_0$, $\eta_0$, $\phi_0$ and $s_0$ are the fixed points for the variational parameters introduced in the trial solution (Eqs.(\ref{eq12})).
-We make fixed point analysis by considering the fact that the width of the wavepacket at the fixed point ($R=R_0$) is sufficiently large ($R_0>>1$) and its variation ($\dot{R}$) is sufficiently small such that $\eta_0\rightarrow 0$.
-From Eq.(\ref{eq15}) we get
+We make this analysis by considering the fact that the width of the wavepacket at the fixed point ($R=R_0$) is sufficiently large ($R_0>>1$) and its variation ($\dot{R}$) is sufficiently small such that $\eta_0\rightarrow 0$.
+From Eq.(\ref{eq15}) we get for $\dot{\xi}=0$

-Similarly, from Eqs. (\ref{eq16}) and (\ref{eq17}) for $\dot{R}=0$ and $\dot{\eta}=0$ we get,
+Similarly, from Eqs.
+(13) and (14) for $\dot{R}=0$ and $\dot{\eta}=0$ we get,

 For $\dot{s}=0$, we get from Eq.(\ref{eq20})